DiamondLightSource/ViSR/docs/manta-setup-phoebus.md

 add tmp suffix and file tempalte

-file mode capture / stream not sure
+file mode capture / stream not sure - that is tin the camera itsel

-numbe rof images to see how many to save
+number of images to see how many to save

 port names tricky - it's a directed acyclic graphs D2.CAM port name every plugin has a port naem

-ND array port in the ND ciruclar buffer section
+ND array port in the ND ciruclar buffer section and there open the capture too

 wired directly to the camera - raw image, no preorpcessing